codebestia/codebestia/README.md

     // Fallback function for fun
     fallback() external payable {
         revert("You've interacted with my profile.
-Your fund security are my priority 😎?");
+Your fund security is my priority 😎?");
     }
 }
 ```